By Amy Corr

-DCG News’ unscientific query found that the majority of virtual assistants were given female names simply because more responses are given to a woman with “assistant” in her title versus a male with a management title.
+Dealer News Today’ unscientific query found that the majority of virtual assistants were given female names simply because more responses are given to a woman with “assistant” in her title versus a male with a management title.
 Since male-named virtual assistants are less effective, dealerships are encouraged to give their AI assistants a female name from the get-go.

 One dealership noted that its AI assistant was so convincing that a customer sent it flowers at the dealership.